steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 and decoders.
-Then, we call the object that handles the topology by doing ``Broadcast wifiBroadcast (kodo_full_vector, kodo_binary, users, generationSize, packetSize, sinks);`` to call the broadcast RLNC class constructor.
+Then, we call the object that handles the topology by doing ``Broadcast wifiBroadcast (kodo_full_vector, kodo_binary, users, generationSize, packetSize, sinks);`` to call the broadcast class constructor.
+Notice also that we have separated the code type from the topology in case that you want to try another code.
 This does not run the simulation as we will see, but it creates the objets called by ns-3 to perform the tasks of the transmitter and receiver.

 Sockets Connections
 ^^^^^^^^^^^^^^^^^^^